-As at December 31, 2022, the Company has retained earnings in excess of its additional paid-in capital amounting to P2.9 billion (2021 - P2.5 billion).
-Accordingly, management intends to retain the excess retained earnings to cover the growth in its merchant banking activities, in preparation for any potential equity investment if the market proves favorable.
+As at December 31, 2023, the Company has retained earnings in excess of its additional paid-in capital amounting to P2.3 billion (2022 - P2.3 billion).
+Management intends to retain the excess retained earnings in preparation for any potential equity investment if the market proves favorable.
 Likewise, the excess retained earnings will be used by the Company for its regular and future capital market underwriting activities.